 Prerequisites: EDUC 200 and director approval.
+Students will need to successfully pass a criminal background check and a State of Michigan Department of Human Services Child Abuse and Neglect Registry (CANR) according to College and department policy.
 This course provides an opportunity for the student interested in the profession of teaching to gain experience in a local school system.

-EDUC 253 Field Experience 2 2 CR
+EDUC 253 Field Experience 2

-Prerequisite: EDUC 200 and director approval.
+Prerequisites: EDUC 200 and director approval.
+Students will need to successfully pass a criminal background check and a State of Michigan Department of Human Services Child Abuse and Neglect Registry (CANR) according to College and Department policy.
 This course provides an opportunity for the student interested in the profession of teaching to gain experience in a local school system.